ajakaja/ajakaja.github.io/_posts/2018-08-06-oriented-area.md

 {% include image.html filename="2018-08-06/02-shoelace.svg" width="150px" %}

-"Signed" area means that the area is positive if its vertices go _counterclockwuise_, and is negative if its vertices go _clockwise_.
+"Signed" area means that the area is positive if its vertices go _counterclockwise_, and is negative if its vertices go _clockwise_.

 $$Area(-P) = Area(\{p_n, p_{n-1}, \ldots p_0\}) = -Area(P)$$